 How To Train and Exercise a German Shepherd

-It’s very important to start your German Shepherds training off early.
-A 10-week old pup is the perfect age to start learning right from wrong.
+It’s very important to start your German Shepherd training off early.
+A 10-week-old pup is the perfect age to start learning right from wrong.
 Making sure that they are properly socialized and trained can make for a very happy home.